rohan-bansal/rohan-bansal/README.md

-### Hey!
-I'm Rohan, welcome to my Github Profile. 👋
+## Hey, I'm Rohan! 👋

-Hi!
-I'm Rohan Bansal, a hacker 💻 and maker :hammer: from Mountain View, California.
+#### I'm a hacker 💻 and maker :hammer: from Mountain View, California.

+---

 I love to code and contribute to open-source!
-You can probably find me on my laptop, wiring something, playing guitar :guitar:, or gaming :video_game: !
+You can probably find me on my laptop , wiring something, playing guitar :guitar:, or gaming :video_game: !

 🔭 I’m currently working on: